Mak3rde/hasi/Sidebar - Custom UniFi Network Application entry.md

 panel_custom:
       # Required: The panel_custom integration allows you to write your own panels in JavaScript and add them to Home Assistant.

-  - name: UniFi #Name of the panel
+  - name: Unifi #Name of the panel
       #Required: Name of the web integration that renders your panel*

     sidebar_title: Unifi